diegor2/weather-fi/README.md

-# Wheather-fi
+# Weather-fi

-Broadcast the wheather as wifi ssid on a ESP8266
+Broadcast the weather as wifi ssid on a ESP8266

 ![Demo](demo.jpg)